Introduction

 What is Rail Drainage?

-Rail drainage is a system designed to guide water away from your railway tracks.
-Simple, right?
-But the devil is in the detail.
-The success of any drainage system depends on its ability to steer clear of water from vulnerable spots.
-It’s an intricate dance orchestrated to protect the foundations of the railway.
+Rail drainage involves a system specifically designed to direct water away from railway tracks.
+While it may seem straightforward, the efficiency of any drainage system is determined by its ability to divert water from critical areas.
+This intricate system is vital for maintaining the foundation and stability of the railway.

 The Benefits of Rail Drainage

-- It reduces the need for costly repairs and maintenance.
+Cost Efficiency: Lowers the need for expensive repairs and maintenance.

-- It enhances the safety of railway staff and passengers alike.
+Safety Improvement: Protects the safety of both railway staff and passengers.

 Components of Rail Drainage Systems